Mobile Notary St Louis

 How the process works

-1. Once you have your Power of Attorney document(s) (durable Power of Attorney, healthcare directive Power of Attorney, general Power of Attorney, financial Power of Attorney, etc) you will need to review it to see if you need witnesses
+Once you have your Power of Attorney document(s) (durable Power of Attorney, healthcare directive Power of Attorney, general Power of Attorney, financial Power of Attorney, etc.), it’s essential to review it to determine if you need witnesses.
+Ensure that all parties requiring notarization have a current ID, such as a Driver's License or Passport, available for the Notary Public in St Louis MO—NO copies or pictures are accepted.
+If no current ID is available, refer to 'Credible Witnesses' below.

-3. Secure your (non-related, disinterested) witnesses and be sure they have a valid drivers license, ID, or passport as the Notary will need to see that to verify their identity **If you have questions on witnesses - See above "Do I need a witness?
-Who can be a witness?"
+Secure your witnesses (non-related, disinterested) and confirm they possess a valid Driver's License, ID, or Passport, as the Notary will need to verify their identity.
+If you have questions about witnesses, see above 'Do I need a witness?
+Who can be a witness?'

-9. On appointment day - Have document(s) ready to be signed.
-Make sure all parties will be present- including witnesses if needed.
-Make sure all signers and witnesses have valid state ID, Drivers License or Passport* present for the Notary *No copies or pictures are accepted
+On the appointment day, have the document(s) ready to be signed.
+Ensure that all parties, including witnesses if needed, will be present, and that all signers and witnesses have valid state ID, Driver's License, or Passport available for the Notary Public St Louis City—no copies or pictures are accepted.

-• If document needs to be filed with an Attorney or court to consider the document an official record - it is up to customer to complete this part of the process
+When the Notary arrives, they will review and record each person's identification and signature, witness all parties signing the documents, and then stamp and sign the documents.
+Your document is now official and notarized.
+If the document needs to be filed with an attorney or court to consider it an official record, it is up to the customer to complete this part of the process.

-** Note - if Notary shows up and documents can not be notarized for any reason, our travel fee is still due in full.
-Notary is on a schedule and can not wait for changes, finding witnesses, etc.
+**Note**: If the Notary shows up and documents cannot be notarized for any reason, our travel fee is still due in full.
+The Notary is on a schedule and cannot wait for changes, finding witnesses, etc.

 Why do I need a Notary?

-A Notary Public will be present during the signing of the document to verify it was signed by the correct people and that those signers have been properly identified by verifying their Drivers License, State issued ID, or Passport.
+A Notary Public in St Louis MO will be present during the signing of the document to verify that it was signed by the correct individuals and that those signers have been properly identified by checking their Drivers License, State issued ID, or Passport.

 What if the person doesn't a valid Identification?
 Using "Credible Witnesses"